 If and when you are ready to establish user profiles across multiple platforms, you should be consistent with your user name/handle/etc. as well as with the contact and profile information supplied in each.

-Once you have created the account, make sure to share the log in and password with the Assistant Director of Marketing.
+Once you have created the account, make sure to share the log in and password with the Office of Marketing and Communication.

 Anything you post in your role as a member of the Florida Southern community reflects on the institution.
 Be professional and respectful at all times on your social media site(s).
 Do not engage in personal arguments or extensive debates with naysayers on your site.